History of the Perthshire Patons

 Abt 14/10/1834 - 16/5/1919

-Teresa was Calum's and Jamie's four times great grandmother.
+Teresa was Calum's, Jamie's and Pippa's four times great grandmother.

-Teresa married Corporal Alexander William Halliday of the 2nd Battalion of the 2nd Regiment of Foot (Queen's) on June 27th 1862 at the Garrison Church in Corfu, deep in the Mediterranean Sea.
+It is not yet known when and how Teresa made her way to Corfu, but it was here on 27 JUN 1862 that she married Corporal Alexander William Halliday of the 2nd Battalion of the 2nd Regiment of Foot (Queen's), at the island's Garrison Church, deep in the Mediterranean Sea.
 She was noted as being of full age, a spinster and daughter of Thomas and Mary Ann Mooney.
 The service was Anglican in nature, performed by Sydney Cluck M.A., Chaplain to the Forces, and the witnesses were James Crabtree and Catherine Elizabeth Johnston.

-Alexander's regiment was reposted to Gibraltar and on October 7th 1863 Teresa gave birth to her daughter Florence Teresa Halliday, with Florence baptised by Reverend T. Gardiner, Chaplain to the Forces, on the 11th.
+Alexander's regiment was reposted to Gibraltar and on 7 OCT 1863 Teresa gave birth to their daughter Florence Teresa Halliday, with Florence baptised by Reverend T. Gardiner, Chaplain to the Forces, on the 11th.

 With two infant children to care for, it is perhaps not surprising that Teresa remarried quickly.
 The marriage took place on 28 DEC 1866 in Nenagh, County Tipperary, Ireland showing that Teresa had almost immediately departed Bermuda after Alexander's birth - indeed, regulations stipulated that widowed women had to leave the unit of their deceased husband within four weeks after his death.
 Her new husband, William John Burns, had also been on Bermuda, and like her former husband Alexander was also a corporal with the 2nd Battalion of the Queen's Royal Regiment.
 From the marriage certificate Teresa (noted as Theresa Halliday) was described as widowed and the daughter of Thomas Mooney, weaver, whilst William was a private, second class, with the Queen's regiment, and the son of Allen Burns, also a weaver.
 Teresa was a widow but William was recorded as a bachelor.
 The witnesses were an Allen Burns and a James Wilkinson - the service was Church of Ireland in nature, performed after license.

 Teresa and William had two children between them.
-The first was Sarah Jordan Burns, born in Rathmines, Dublin on March 1st 1871, showing their stay in the north was brief.
+The first was Sarah Jordan Burns, born in Rathmines, Dublin on 1 MAR 1871, showing their stay in the north was brief.
 At this point Teresa was resident at Church Lane.
-Sarah was baptised on June 8th 1871, with the baptism record on Irish Genealogy (www.irishgenealogy.ie) noting that the family lived at this point at 14 Wexford Street and that her father was a porter.
-Their stay in Dublin appears to have been temporary, with their second daughter, Teresa Burns, born in Belfast (urban district no.2), County Antrim, on April 11th 1873 (Source: FamilySearch).
+Just 19 days later, on 20 MAR 1871, Teresa registered the birth of her niece Catherine Mooney in Dublin, with her address again given as Church Lane.
+Her own daughter Sarah was baptised on 8 JUN 1871, with the baptism record on Irish Genealogy (www.irishgenealogy.ie) noting that the family lived at this point at 14 Wexford Street and that her father was a porter.
+Their stay in Dublin appears to have been temporary, with their second daughter, Teresa Burns, born in Belfast (urban district no.2), County Antrim, on 11 APR 1873 (Source: FamilySearch).

 Teresa was noted as being in County Dublin for the 1901 census, listed as a 65 year old widowed Teresa Burns residing at Woodroffe's Cottages at New Kilmainham, Dublin.
 She was noted as Anglican by way of religious persuasion, a seamstress who could read and write, and born in Dublin City.
 She was also noted as a widow, but it is not yet known when William died.